HanadaLee/ngx_http_extra_variables_module/README.md

 ### \$upstream_last_status
 Keeps status code of the response obtained from the latest upstream server.

+### \$upstream_requests
+Number of upstream connection attempts.
+Only attempts with a valid address are counted (address not "-").
+Returns "0" if no upstream attempts were made.

 ### \$upstream_start_msec *
 Keeps timestamp of upstream starts; the time is kept in seconds with millisecond resolution.
 Times of several responses are separated by commas and colons like addresses in the $upstream_addr variable.